Salah's agent posts cryptic tweet of laughing Liverpool star amid contract stand-off - but what does it mean?

 Instead, plenty are suggesting that Issa is cryptically hinting at the terms currently on offer being considered laughable.

-Maybe there is nothing to it and – with Salah currently away with his country at the Africa Cup of Nations – a representative of a global icon is merely looking to stir the pot before a more definitive announcement on future plans is made.
+Maybe there is nothing to it and – with Salah currently away with his country at the Africa Cup of Nations – the representative of the global icon is merely looking to stir the pot before a more definitive announcement on future plans is made.

 GOAL view – Liverpool correspondent Neil Jones